-What You Can Expect from N Me What I Will Expect from You I will provide you with a clear, organize that is designed to ensure you meet ou outcomes in a meaningful manner.
-I will provide a variety of assignments t your learning needs are met.
-I will be actively present in your learnint I will provide a supportive and safe env for you to share and discuss ideas with peers.
-I will reach out to you when I sense that support.
-I will treat you with dignity and respect flexible to support your individual need I won't be perfect.
-I am human and will mistakes at times.
-I will view mistakes at opportunity to learn and grow. course and strive to meet due dates.
+What You Can Expect from Me What I Will Expect from You I will provide you with a clear, organized course that is designed to ensure you meet our course outcomes in a meaningful manner.
+I will provide a variety of assignments to ensure your learning needs are met.
+I will be actively present in your learning.
+I will provide a supportive and safe environment for you to share and discuss ideas with your peers.
+I will reach out to you when I sense that you need support.
+I will treat you with dignity and respect and be flexible to support your individual needs.
+I won't be perfect.
+I am human and will make mistakes at times.
+I will view mistakes as an opportunity to learn and grow.
+You strive to be an active participant in this course and strive to meet due dates.
 You will maintain an open line of communication with me so I understand how to support you.
 You will contact me if you have a concern about meeting a due date.
 You strive to regularly contribute to collaborative activities to ensure other members of the community have ample opportunity to read/listen, reflect, and respond to your ideas.
 You will treat your peers with dignity and respect.
 You will do your best to have patience with technology.
 There will be hiccups; expect them.
+We will get through them together.
+You will give yourself grace.
+Expect to make mistakes.
+You are human, and you are stressed.